Skip to content

 Recurrence cost

 The development overhead produced when a structural defect is diagnosed and fixed multiple times independently rather than once at the class level.
-In ARCHER's development record — 130+ issues diagnosed across five weeks of intensive iteration — an estimated 40–60 issues (25–38% of the total) could have been prevented by earlier class-level recognition.
+In ARCHER's development record — 130+ issues diagnosed across six weeks of intensive iteration — an estimated 40–60 issues (25–38% of the total) could have been prevented by earlier class-level recognition.
 Per-class examples: the premature objective-achieved pattern recurred 23 times; the missing verification step pattern recurred 25 times before a systematic audit was proposed.
 Recurrence cost is invisible in per-issue tracking — it only becomes visible when issues are reviewed as a body.

 Terms are defined here once.
 For full technical treatment, follow the cross-references to the research papers and build journal.